aws-samples/aws-appsync-access-amazon-timestream-example/README.md

 --region $REGION
 `

 Verify the cell number in the Address.
-In the below example, note down cell2 as parameter value and supply in "Deploy the example section step 2".
+In the below example, note down cell2 as parameter value and supply in `Deploy the example section step 2`.

 ***For example:***